ISO (the International Organization for Standardization) is a worldwide federation of national standards

 National Standard 150

-In 2006, Towhidcarton Packaging Industries Co (T.C.P.I) obtained the national standard No.150 (Characteristics of Carton for General Packaging) for the production of its products.
+In 2006, Towhidcarton Packaging Industries Co (T.C.P.I) obtained the national standard No.150 (Characteristics of Carton for General Packaging) for the production of its products (National Standard Organization of Iran).

 The purpose of this standard is to determine the characteristics, test methods, sampling of carton sheets (corrugated cardboard) and cartons for product packaging.
 You should note that: